luca-dga/-/README.md

     - Waiter, restaurant "108 World Buffet and Bar", Loughborough, United Kingdom, 10/2016 - 09/2017

-    - Lifeguard, swimming pool “La Lisca", Piano di Sorrento, Italy, 06/2007 - 08/2009
+    - Lifeguard, swimming pool "La Lisca", Piano di Sorrento, Italy, 06/2007 - 08/2009

 - #### **Passions and hobbies**

     I am a committed fine diner and food traveler.
 Blues rock and jazz are my sources of inspirations, reading and running my escapisms.
-My biggest dreams are to become a piano player and a number theorists.
+My biggest dreams are to become a piano player and a number theorist.